syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Getting-Started.md

 ## Blackout dates

-[BlackoutDates](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar~BlackoutDates.html) refers the disabled dates that restrict the user from selecting it.
+[BlackoutDates](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfCalendar~BlackoutDates.html) refers the disabled dates that restrict users from selecting it.
 A date collection can be provided to set the `BlackoutDates` for this control.

 {% tabs %}

 {% highlight C# %}

-//Setting the Blackout Dates
+//Setting the blackout dates

 calendarBlackoutDates.Add(new System.DateTime(2018, 1, 7));
 calendarBlackoutDates.Add(new System.DateTime(2018, 1, 14));